 Learning at the Stephen Perse Foundation is about fuelling curiosity, creativity and independence whilst promoting logical and analytical thinking.

 We are delighted that you are considering the Senior School for your child.
-This page gives more detail about the entry and testing process; once you are ready, please complete and send us a registration form.
+This page gives more detail about the entry and testing process; once you are ready, please register for a place at the Stephen Perse Foundation via our Admissions Portal.

 In Senior School, our entry process includes tests in Maths and English as well as short interviews with a senior member of staff.
 These tests vary depending on age - see below for more details.
 Your child will take part in a group activity and then go on to a general interview where we can find out about their likes and dislikes and answer any questions about the school.
 We will also ask for a reference from the headteacher of your child's current school to find out more about them.